Juu/humidor-control/README.md

 ## Arduino part
 Wire up your circuit as shown in wiring* scheme with components listed in hardware.txt.

-Review configuration constants at the beginning of the sketch (serial debugging, sensor, button, network), then upload it to your Arduino.
+Review configuration constants at the beginning of the sketch (serial debugging, sensor, button, network), then upload it to your ESP8266.

-It currently uses an Arduino Uno and ethernet shield, with a few components.
-Project is to manage logic and networking with a ESP-01 wifi module.
+This version uses a ESP-01 wifi module to manage logic and networking.
+V1 was based on an Arduino Uno and ethernet shield.

 ## Web server part (Go)